 RA symptoms in the feet can vary widely, including:

 - pain or stiffness in the toe joints or in the joints and ligaments throughout the foot

 - persistent aching or soreness in the feet, especially after walking, running, or standing for long periods of time

 - abnormal warmth in one or more areas of the foot, even if the rest of the body is relatively cool

 - swelling, especially in one or more toe joints or in your ankles

-RA symptoms don’t always show up right away.
-The average age of onset of RA is anywhere between 30 and 60, but RA tends to go through periods where symptoms become severe — known as flare-ups — as well as periods where you may have less noticeable symptoms or none at all — known as remission.
+But RA tends to go through periods where symptoms become severe, known as flare-ups, as well as periods where you may have less noticeable symptoms or none at all, known as remission.